 Overview and timetable

 Once a permit is received, up to 250 coho salmon eggs are collected and fertilized during a class field trip to a local river or creek.
 The eggs are then taken back to the school and placed in the classroom incubator.
 The students observe the changes throughout the winter as the eggs progress from a newly fertilized egg to an eyed egg, then alevin, and finally fry.
 The students also record the daily temperature as this is a requirement of the progress report.
 Water exchanges must be done once a week after the salmon hatch to remove potential waste products from the tank.
 In the early spring, when the alevin absorb their yolk sacs and become fry, they must be fed.
 Each classroom will be given a supply of salmon food at this time.
 At the end of the school year, the salmon fry must either be destroyed or released into a landlocked lake that has been designated on the permit.
 Throughout the school year, ADF&G education specialists assist teachers by offering technical assistance, resources, kits, and lesson plans to support the project.
 A curriculum has been developed, referenced to Alaska State educational content standards, that is given to all participating teachers.
 Education specialists also coordinate classroom presentations and field trips for interested teachers.
-Progress reports are due from teachers by December 31st and May 31st of each school year.
+Progress reports are due from teachers by June 30th of each school year.

 Interested in participating in the program?
 Contact an ADF&G education specialist.